These dairy free dinner rolls are light and fluffy. They are perfect for any family gathering from Sunday dinner to Thanksgiving.

 While most baking experts believe that the bread flavors aren’t as developed by using this yeast, others feel it makes little difference.

-WHY BLOOM INSTANT YEAST?
+WHY ACTIVATE OR BLOOM INSTANT YEAST?

 By blooming the yeast first, you know it is active.
 So, if the dough has trouble rising, you know it’s not the yeast.